basepom/maven-plugins/property-helper/src/site/markdown/fields.md

 | value                   | uuid 36 character value | no       | random UUID value | Sets the value for the field if not loaded from a property |

+When the `${project.build.outputTimestamp}` property is set, a reproducible build is requested.
+In that case, as long as the same configuration and the same timestamp is used, the random value for an UUID field will be the same.

 ### Macro fields

 Unlike all the other field types above (`string`, `number`, `date`, `uuid`), a macro field does not define a specific structure but executes custom code and provides the result as a field value.